-1 These courses are offered only through the Center for Financial Training at a cost which may be different than HCC courses, and financial aid might not be available.
+BUS 239, Principles of Banking: This course is offered only through the Center for Financial Training at a cost which may be different than HCC courses, and financial aid might not be available.

 Credits earned from a CFT course are transferred into an HCC program upon successful completion of the course.
 Therefore, students may not be considered a full-time HCC student while enrolled in a CFT course.